mbudm/fotopia-serverless-client/README.md

 REACT_APP_FOTOPIA_API=https://[stack-key-here].execute-api.us-east-1.amazonaws.com/prod/ # point to a deployed fotopia-serverless stack
-REACT_APP_USE_API_CONFIG=1 #use the api specified by config REACT_APP_USE_AUTH=1 #use authentication as specified by config
+REACT_APP_USE_API_CONFIG=1 #use the api specified by config REACT_APP_USE_AUTH=1 #use authentication as specified by config REACT_APP_S3_BUCKET=bucket-name-used-in-local # defaults to 'fotopia-web-app-none-dev' - so if you are using defaults in fotopia-serverless sls offline bucket this is not needed,
 ```

 ## CI/CD